Corn Laws: Origins

 In 1813, a House of Commons committee recommended excluding foreign-grown corn until the price of domestically grown corn exceeded 80 shillings (Note: or £4, about £ today, Inflation between 1775 and 1815 was substantial, so 80s in 1813 was actually worth less than 44s in 1773.) per quarter (8 bushels), or the equivalent in 2025 prices of around £1,100 per tonne of wheat.
 (Note: Price comparisons between this period and modern times are mainly based on the work of economists Henry Phelps Brown and Sheila Hopkins, published in 2004.
 For comparison, international wheat prices from 2010 to 2018 have been in the range of £100–£225 per tonne.
 (Where a value given in this article is preceded by the word 'about', this indicates that the modern equivalent value has been arrived at by reference to the general index of consumer prices rather than a specific index for grains). £1,102 in 2004 is about £ today.)
 The political economist Thomas Malthus believed this to be a fair price, and that it would be dangerous for Britain to rely on imported corn because lower prices would reduce labourers' wages, and manufacturers would lose out due to the decrease of purchasing power of landlords and farmers.

 With the advent of peace when the Napoleonic Wars ended in 1815, corn prices decreased, and the Tory government of Lord Liverpool passed the Importation Act 1815 (55 Geo.
 3. c.
 26) (officially An Act to amend the Laws now in force for regulating the Importation of Corn) to keep bread prices high.
 This resulted in serious rioting in London.

-In 1816, the Year Without a Summer (caused by the 1815 eruption of Mount Tambora in Indonesia) caused famine by disastrously reducing crop harvest.
+In 1816, the Year Without a Summer (caused by the 1815 eruption of Mount Tambora in Indonesia) caused famine by disastrously reducing the crop harvest.
 Reduced standard of living and food shortages led to riots.
 But the ceiling price of 80 shillings a quarter for domestic grain was so high that, between 1815 and 1848, it was never reached.
 David Ricardo, however, espoused free trade so that Britain could use its capital and population to its comparative advantage.